claritychallenge/clarity/recipes/cad_icassp_2026/baseline/README.md

 ### 2.2 Whisper-Based baseline

 The Whisper-based baseline uses OpenAI's Whisper model to transcribe the audio signals and compute a correctness score.
-There are two variants of the Whisper-based baseline:

-1. Using the mixture signal as input to Whisper.
-2. Using the estimated vocals from the processed signal as input to Whisper.
+It uses the processed signal as input to Whisper and computes the `hits/total_words` as score.
+The transcription and ground truth are normalised and contractions expanded before computing the correctness.

 ## 3. Running the Baseline